-11.1.4 Publishing Action
+13.1.4 Publishing Action

 Publishing means that a file is copied to the destination directory and possibly transformed in the process.
-The default transformation is to export Org-mode files as HTML files, and this is done by the function org-publish-org-to-html which calls the HTML exporter (see Section 10.2 [HTML export], page 64).
+The default transformation is to export Org-mode files as HTML files, and this is done by the function org-publish-org-to-html which calls the HTML exporter (see Section 12.2 [HTML export], page 74).
+But you also can publish your files in LaT_EX by using the function org-publish-org-to-latex instead.
 Other files like images only need to be copied to the publishing destination.
 For non-Org-mode files, you need to specify the publishing function.